 2012-13: Forsberg played for Sodertalje in Sweden’s second league (Allsvenskan).
 He appeared in 46 games and was 24-9-0 with 3 shutouts and had a 2.04 goals against and .933 save percentage.
 Sodertalje was second behind Leksands in the regular season but did gain elevation to Sweden’s Elitserien after finishing sixth in the Kval Series.
 Forsberg was 2-5 in eight Kval games with a 3.00 goals against and .909 save percentage.
 Forsberg signed a three-year entry-level contract with Columbus in May, 2013.

 Forsberg has good size and is continuing to refine the technical aspects of his game.
-He is still quite raw, but has a lot of natural ability and needs a few years of positive development.
+He has steadily developed and has a lot of natural ability and needs a few years of experience.
 He is often referred to as a butterfly goalie that plays a modern style and is not afraid to come to the tip of the crease.
-Playing in Sweden has shown the 20-year-old over 30 games of action in each of the past four seasons.
+He appeared a bit overwhelmed in his first NHL experience but has played well at the minor league level.